fzyzcjy/flutter_rust_bridge/README.md

 Modify `Cargo.toml` to change `cdylib` to `staticlib`.
 (Again, this is baremetal example so it is done manually.
 For your project, you can automate it.)

-Run `cargo lipo`.
+Run `cargo lipo && cp target/universal/debug/libflutter_rust_bridge_example.a ../ios/Runner` to build Rust and copy the static library.
 Then run the Flutter app normally as is taught in official tutorial.
 For example, `flutter run`.

 Remark: Since my quickstart app is so baremetal, I do not integrate the Rust building process into Flutter building process (but definitely you can do that).